Affordable Generative Agents: Related Work

 \subsection{LLM Agents}

-The development of LLM agents has sparked a myriad of applications. \citet{yang2023auto} leverages multi-turn dialogues with agents to autonomously address NLP tasks. \citet{deng2023mind2web}, \citet{nakano2021webgpt}, and \citet{yao2022webshop} integrate pre-defined APIs with LLMs to enable agents to navigate web pages effectively. \citet{xu2023exploring} and \citet{light2023text} deploy LLM agents in text game environments, showing the capacity to engage in complex, strategic gameplay.
+The development of LLM agents has sparked a myriad of applications. \citet{yang2023auto} leverage multi-turn dialogues with agents to autonomously address NLP tasks. \citet{li2024more} find that the performance of LLMs scales with the number of agents instantiated across a range of tasks. \citet{deng2023mind2web}, \citet{nakano2021webgpt}, and \citet{yao2022webshop} integrate pre-defined APIs with LLMs to enable agents to navigate web pages effectively. \citet{xu2023exploring} and \citet{light2023text} deploy LLM agents in text game environments, showing the capacity to engage in complex, strategic gameplay.
 The most prominent among these works is the construction of LLM agents that interact in open environments to create believable behavior.
-For instance, \citet{park2023generative} builds a virtual town simulating the social life of 25 agents, while \citet{brohan2023can} utilizes LLM to create a robot capable of completing household chores through natural language interaction. \citet{wang2023voyager} implements an agent capable of playing Minecraft expertly.
-Besides, researchers have been focusing on enhancing its performance.
-Efforts have been made to optimize various modules such as reasoning \cite{wei2022chain, wang2022self, xi2023self}, planning \cite{song2023llm, yao2022react}, reflection \cite{shinn2023reflexion}, and memory \cite{zhong2023memorybank, huang2023memory}, or to create more realistic interaction environments \cite{hong20233d, huang2023embodied}.
+For instance, \citet{park2023generative} builds a virtual town simulating the social life of 25 agents, while \citet{brohan2023can} utilizes an LLM to create a robot capable of completing household chores through natural language interaction. \citet{wang2023voyager} implements an agent capable of playing Minecraft expertly, when compared to traditional game-playing methods \cite{kanervisto2022minerl,ijcai2022p452}.
+Efforts have been made to optimize various modules such as reasoning \citep{wei2022chain, wang2022self, xi2023self}, planning \citep{song2023llm, yao2022react}, reflection \citep{shinn2023reflexion}, and memory \citep{zhong2023memorybank, huang2023memory}, or to create more realistic interaction environments \citep{hong20233d, huang2023embodied}.
 However, the development of affordable and believable agent interactions is missing in the literature.
 In this paper, we focus on achieving believable agents with the same performance at low cost.